 If you like the Cyclades you might be interested in reading about Antiparos with kids, Mysterious sites and kid-friendly beaches of Naxos island, things to do in Paros, or Santorini for kids because once you visit one Greek island, you will want to see them all!

-The island of Crete
+The Island of Crete with Children

 What’s your favorite Greek island for holidays with kids?